Jan has been cooking and writing about food for over 20 years. She has cooked on multiple television stations, including the Food Network.

-For strawberry puree - simple run two to three cups of strawberries through the blender or food processor until very smooth.
+For the strawberry puree, simply run two to three cups of strawberries through the blender or food processor until very smooth.
 You can strain the puree to remove seeds if you wish, but I usually don't bother.

 - Divide the batter evenly among the prepared cake pans.
 Bake in preheated oven for 25 to 30 minutes.
 The tops of the cakes should be springy to the touch, and a cake tester (aka wooden toothpick or skewer) inserted into the center of each cake should come out clean.

-Frost cakes with either vanilla buttercream, cream cheese frosting, or with Strawberry Buttercream (recipe below).
-Garnish with fresh strawberries or blueberries or with sweeteened flaked coconut.
-Store finished cake in the refridgerator.
+- Frost cakes with either vanilla buttercream, cream cheese frosting, or with strawberry buttercream (recipe below).
+Garnish with fresh strawberries or blueberries or with sweetened flaked coconut.
+Store the finished cake in the refrigerator.

 - 4 ounces cream cheese, room temperature